 The Taxpayer Bill of Rights describes ten basic rights that all taxpayers have when dealing with the IRS.
-Our Tax

-Toolkit at taxpayeradvocate.irs.gov can help you understand what these rights mean to you and how they apply.
+Our Tax Toolkit at www.taxpayeradvocate.irs.gov can help you understand what these rights mean to you and how they apply.
+These are your can help you understand what these rights mean to you and how they apply.
+These are your can help you understand what these rights mean to you and how they apply.
+These are your can help you understand what these rights mean to you and how they apply.
+These are your can help you understand your and how they apply.
 These are your rights.
 Know them.
 Use them.